 But it doesn’t belong on your “Living Room Ideas” Board!

 When it comes to Board titles and descriptions, think function over form.
-Some Pinners create Board titles with spaces between each letter because they like the way it looks on their profile.
+Some Pinners create Board titles with spaces between each letter because they like how it looks on their profile.

 However, those Board titles are not at all legible to Pinterest.
 Skip the spaces!!!
 Some have also gotten clever with their Board titles, using titles such as “Stuff I Dig.”
 Again, this doesn’t provide Pinterest with any context.